 About Me

-Hi, my name is Max Bradley-Cole and I am a 3rd Year Film and TV student at the University of Bristol.
-I am also the Film and TV editor for Epigram, the University of Bristol's student-run newspaper.
+Hi, my name is Max Bradley-Cole and I am a first-class graduate in Film and TV at the University of Bristol.
+Additionally, I was the Film and TV editor for Epigram, the University of Bristol's student-run newspaper.

 If people don't remember my cackle of a laugh, they'll probably remember me chewing their ear off about a plethora of topics.
 I am an avid consumer of film and literature.
 I personally keep my local cinema, The Watershed, as well as Bristol City Library alive with the amount of time I spend there.